Right Click: Show Me The Shard

 I fixed my best pleading face and after a few moments he said, “Well I do have a view from my apartment, it’s not great but you can try.”
 Woo hoo!

 Up we went in the lift, into his apartment, through the bedroom and out onto the balcony.
 It wasn’t an unrestricted view, but it was certainly a lot better than anything we had previously.
-It required me climbing partway up the railing, overlooking the street three stories below.
+It required me climbing partway up the railing, overlooking the street three storeys below.
 If I had been braver I would have gotten an even better angle, but I know my limits when it comes to heights.

 Afterwards we told Juan about St Helena; we learned he was Spanish and had been living in London for three years.
 We did a selfie together and then went on our way.